 Editor’s note: Working Our Way Back to You, will profile Ohio Valley natives who have left town but returned to the community that created them.
-In the first of the series, writer Phil Gamble introduces us to Jay Goodman.
+In the first of the series, writer Phil Gable introduces us to Jay Goodman.

 Perhaps I’m a sucker for a hero’s journey.
 From Star Wars to Lord of the Rings, some of the most riveting tales follow a protagonist who reluctantly leaves home, faces trials and temptations, becomes transformed, and finally returns with newfound knowledge, skills and abilities.

 While I’m not here to belabor a trope or insist that all stories fit into a monomyth, I do so love chronicling the accounts of professionals who originated in the Ohio River Valley, “got out,” and then later came back to cultivate the community that created them.

 These narratives are not fairytales.
 They are your neighbors, and it sure seems these days as if more and more of them are returning.